Mental Health Services Needs Assessments

 Widespread recognition of the inadequacy of current mental health services has led to multiple studies identifying pressing needs.
 These studies should increase the confidence of City Council Members that additional funds for mental health services would be wisely allocated.
 Council Members need not, and should not, devote significant resources to a needs assessment.

-1. The Community Mental Health Advisory Committee (CMHAC) did excellent work.
-They released their report as of June 26, 2018.
+3. The Community Mental Health Advisory Committee (CMHAC) released an excellent report as of June 26, 2018.
 The Community Mental Health Board reviewed the report and made several amendments as of July 20, 2018.
-This concise 13-page report a) is up-to-date, b) focused on Washtenaw County which of course includes Ann Arbor, and c) deals explicitly with the best use of the funds generated by the Mental Health and Public Safety Millage.
+This concise 13-page report focused on Washtenaw County which of course includes Ann Arbor, and dealt explicitly with the best use of the funds generated by the Mental Health and Public Safety Millage.
 Their report is Community Mental Health Advisory Recommendations.
 The Report includes links to important materials for those wanting details and background.